Fulguritude/42_fractol/README.md

 Numpad 0 to 9 correspond to 10 default palettes chosen, the default being bichromatic (numpad 0).

+Numpad_+ and Numpad_- change the monomial the coefficient of which is being updated by mouse_hover.
+Numpad_Enter sets the degree of the polynomial so that same monomial becomes the term of highest degree.

+# Saving
+Numpad_End sends a human-readable string for the polynomial and a machine precision format (copy into a file) to the terminal.

 # Code macros
 MAX_DWELL and WIN_H and WIN_W are macros if you want to edit them.
 MAX_DWELL should be a power of 2 and COLOR_OFFSETs should be changed accordingly for the palettes to keep working.
+You can edit the definition of t_float in libft_shorthands.h for a speedup.

 # Other comments
 I tried to make the call to render dependent on the speed of mouse movement and